Jason A. Rodriguez

-Jason A. Rodriguez is an Dominican-American actor and dancer.
+Jason A. Rodriguez is a Dominican-American actor and dancer.
 He is known for his role of Lemar Wintour in the FX television series Pose.
 He is also known as Slim Xtravaganza and belongs to the House of Xtravaganza, part of the New York City ballroom scene.

 Early life

-Rodriguez was born and raised in Washington Heights in New York City.
+Rodriguez was born and raised in Washington Heights, Manhattan in New York City.

 Career

 Early work

 Rodriguez graduated from SUNY Purchase in 2012.
 He received a BA in Arts Management while studying dance.
 There he mentored under Associate Professor Kevin Wynn, who helped him improve his technique.
 It was while managing Wynn's email that Rodriguez learned of auditions for Pose.
 Kevin Wynn introduced Rodriguez to dance networks by employing his assistance at Joffrey Ballet School and Alvin Ailey American Dance Theater.

-Rordriguez was inspired to get involved with ballroom culture after seeing Paris is Burning.
+Rodriguez was inspired to get involved with ballroom culture after seeing Paris is Burning.
 Rodriguez began training with Benny Ninja from the House of Ninja in 2010.
 He then joined the House of Ninja, and trained with Javier Ninja, before eventually joining the House of Xtravaganza and training with Derrick Xtravaganza.

 TV and film

-Rodriguez was cast in Baz Luhrmann’s Netflix series The Get Down in 2016 as an voguer.
+Rodriguez was cast in Baz Luhrmann’s Netflix series The Get Down in 2016 as a voguer.
 He was also cast as a voguer in the 2017 film Saturday Church.

-Rodirguez has a recurring role as Enrico in The Deuce on HBO.
+Rodriguez has a recurring role as Enrico in The Deuce on HBO.